Lim colim versus colim lim. I: Alexandroff's homomorphism

-The homomorphism $\tau_n(X)$ was studied already by P. S. Alexandroff in 1947, who constructed a $1$-dimensional Polish space $X$ with $qH_0(X,pt)=0$ and $pH_0(X,pt)\ne 0$ \cite{Al2}*{p.\ 214}.
+The homomorphism $\tau_n^X$ was studied already by P. S. Alexandroff in 1947, who constructed a $1$-dimensional Polish space $X$ with $qH_0(X,pt)=0$ and $pH_0(X,pt)\ne 0$ \cite{Al2}*{p.\ 214}.
 On the other hand, answering a question raised independently by Alexandroff and S. Kaplan, a few years later E. F. Mishchenko constructed a $2$-dimensional Polish space $Y$ with $pH_1(Y)=0$ and $qH_1(Y)\ne 0$ \cite{Mi} (see also \cite[p.\ 444, Remark 24]{Li2}).

-\begin{remark} There exists a connected Polish space $X$ containing no nondegenerate compact connected subspace (hence $qH_0(X,pt)=0$ and $pH_0(X,pt)\ne 0$).
+\begin{remark} There exists a Polish space $X$ which is connected (hence $qH_0(X,pt)=0$) but contains no nondegenerate compact connected subset (hence $pH_0(X,pt)\ne 0$, for if a pair of distinct points of $X$ lie in the same connected component of some compact subset of $X$, then they lie in a compact connected subset of $X$, which is a contradiction).
 For instance, the graph of $f(x)=\sum_{n=1}^\infty 2^{-n}\sin(\frac1x-r_n)$, where $r_n$ is the $n$th rational number (in some order) and $\sin(\infty)=0$ (see \cite[vol.\ II, \S47.IX]{Kur}).
 In fact, such a space can even be locally connected \cite{Jo}. \end{remark}